 The worst part is you can hear it.
 You can hear them going through the bone.
 If I have to ever get one ever again, I’m going to ask them to put me under.

 I lost my mind.
 I’m training with people I don’t know in an unfamiliar area.

 I excused myself, and I listened to the voicemail again.
 I was in shock.
 I called my dad, and I told him.

 I was in a lot of pain, and I was really concerned.
-My sister drove from Connecticut to Philly where I was on Wednesday night and she said, “I didn’t know your pain was this bad.
+My sister drove from Connecticut to Philly, where I was, on Wednesday night.
+She said, “I didn’t know your pain was this bad.
 I wish you would’ve told me.”

 That Thursday, I told my boss I had been diagnosed with cancer and couldn’t work.
 My sister drove me to the airport, and I flew home to my parents.